marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 There are numerous services you can use with that basic pattern – HTTP requests, queues and message busses, event stores, various flavours of databases and storage, caching.
 The details of these services is outside the scope of this discussion, but they are all consumed using this basic pattern.

-In a multi-tenanted solution, you need to layer a notion of “the intended tenant” into your design:
+In a multi-tenanted solution, you need to layer a notion of "the intended tenant" into your design:

 1. Receive a stimulus of some kind, and dispatch it to the appropriate tenant
 1. Connect to and authenticate against one or more services within or outside the tenanted solution using credentials appropriate for the given tenant, in order to obtain the information required to respond to the stimulus.